Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Related Work

 \subsection{B. Long Short-Term Memory}

 LSTM is proposed to deal with the issues that RNN is not suitable for learning long-term dependencies and prone to bring about gradient vanishing and exploding problems \cite{ZC2015}.
-The network structure of LSTM can be found in Fig. 2.
 It is obvious that the data transmission and processing in LSTM are realized by three key gate units: input gate, output gate, and forget gate, which are used for implementing information protection and control \cite{SH1997}.
 The calculation formulas between these three gate structures in LSTM are written as